| Department

 statutory and regulatory requirements and take appropriate steps to

+streamline those processes.
 1. HUD shall, to the

 extent practicable and permitted by law, consider any application by an